About School Choice

 Charter School

-Charter schools differ from traditional b&m schools, because they have flexibility over classroom hours, curriculum, and employment policies and are not beholden to the same regulations as traditional b&m schools.
+Charter schools differ from traditional public schools, because they have flexibility over classroom hours, curriculum, and employment policies and are not beholden to the same regulations as traditional public schools.
 However, the local school board monitors the academic and financial performance of charter schools and can revoke or refuse to renew a school’s charter.

-Public virtual schools must have state-certified public school teachers; comply with state testing; have attendance policies and academic progress requirements – such as grades, transcripts, report cards and parent conferences; a school office for staff; an established curriculum as determined by the school – families cannot pick and choose or eliminate subjects; strong school administrators (e.g., principal, assistant principal, special education director, IT); policies and procedures by way of discipline and due process.
+Online public schools must have state-certified public school teachers; comply with state testing; have attendance policies and academic progress requirements – such as grades, transcripts, report cards and parent conferences; a school office for staff; an established curriculum as determined by the school – families cannot pick and choose or eliminate subjects.

-Students may do their work at home but virtual public school students are not considered “home schooled”.
+Students may do their work at home but online public school students are not considered “home-schooled”.
 They must adhere to the same education standards set by the state, but have the flexibility of working at their own pace.

 Magnet School

-Magnet schools are also public b&m schools, but they focus on individually themed curricula.
+Magnet schools are also public schools, but they focus on individually themed curricula.

 Typical magnet schools: